prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-nativeadunit-android.md

 ```

 {% capture importantAlert %}
 Note that a `NativeEventTracker` object is required.
-Other objects are optional but if you choose to include them in the `NativeAdUnit` configuration it is recommended that when creating them, set `required:true`
+Other objects are optional but if you choose to include them in the `NativeAdUnit` configuration it is recommended that when creating them you call `setRequired(true)`
 {% endcapture %}

 {% include alerts/alert_important.html content=importantAlert %}